 The Griffis family is merely a starting point.
 My family in the United States starts in the colonial era in the New York state area and includes other ‘family branches’ of the tree.

 You can also view a detailed list of family surnames in my Griffis family tree.

-The second photograph that appears with the ‘Acknowledgements’ page was taken around 1911 and includes Ira Lee and his wife Fanny Griffis, in their ‘new’ store in Hudson Falls, New York.
+The second photograph that appears with the ‘Acknowledgements’ page was taken on July 14 1935, entitled “Griffis Reunion”.
+It includes William Griffis and his wife Charlotte Weatherbee Griffis and their descendants at the Griffis farm in Mayfield, New York.

 I wish to acknowledge Jane Scribner McCrary’s influence on my creating this blog.
 Through our mutual passion for family research, we discovered through our efforts to document facts related to the Hart family that we are distant cousins.
 Jane is resolute in her efforts to document family discoveries.
 I have learned and continue to learn the art of patience, disciplined research, and creativity through her efforts.

 I also wish to thank Susan Montagne who provided documents that allowed me to push the ‘wall’ back a generation on the family surname and discover a host of Griffis(th)(es) family members in Canada and the United States!
 I did not realize there were so many!

 I also am grateful for my grandparents and parents for keeping photographs, yearbooks, and other family documents in their possession.
 All of these documents and artifacts become building blocks to create narratives of our family history.